 Using your keyboard, you can also type /twitter on a new line and press enter to quickly add a new Twitter block.

-For more, visit our detailed instructions on adding blocks.
+For more information, visit our detailed instructions on adding blocks.

-Alternatively, you can add the Twitter block as explained in the previous section.
-There is a box to enter the URL (i.e., link) to the tweet you want to embed.
+When you add the block, there is a box to enter the URL (i.e., link) to the post/tweet you want to embed.
 Paste that link into the box and click Embed.

 When you click on the block, a toolbar of options will appear above it: